cmpt-985-term-project/term-project/README.md

 ### Installation

-- Pre-built PyTorch 1.12.1 does not yet support the SM-86 RTX3090 instruction set with CUDA 11.6, so I'm using PyTorch with CUDA 11.3.
-If this becomes a problem, we can solve it by compiling PyTorch from source.

 - Setup for Python virtual environment.
+I had a lot of problems with Python 3.10, so I downgraded to 3.9.15 and everything is running smoothly again.
 From the project root directory, execute:

   ```
   python3 -m venv venv
   source venv/bin/activate
   pip3 install -r requirements.txt
   ```

 ### Pre-Processing